Civil Services Reforms

 The following members are NOT covered under the jurisdiction of CAT:

-1. Defence forces, Officers,
+1. Defense forces, Officers,

-2. Staff of the Supreme Court and
+2. The staff of the Supreme Court and

 3. Secretarial staff of the Parliament.